 Since evacuating Colombia in August 2002, the Loves have continued to develop a partnership ministry with the national pastors and missionaries they have previously trained.
 There are now around 20 pastors and missionaries that are associated with this ministry working in the Amazon regions of Colombia and Peru.
 The nationals do the work of evangelizing tribal groups.
 The Loves assist via mission trips to Colombia to encourage and minister to the pastors, missionaries, and believers living in their tribal villages.
 Recently, they are using a similar model in Central Asia.

 Technology Director: Mark McGuire

 Born and raised in Tulsa Oklahoma.
 Bachelor degree in Information Systems from Dallas Baptist University.
 20+ years in software development for major corporations.
 Founder of the Dallas Area Institute of Business Analyst, Certified Business Analyst Professional, Scrum and SAFe certified.
-Currently Solutions Manager for AbleTo Inc,.
+Currently Director of Solutions Management for AbleTo Inc,.

 Mark has three children and four grandchildren.
-He has been married to Gloria McGuire for 40 years.
-Mark’s entire family is active in the Special Olympics.
+He has been married to Gloria McGuire for 43 years.
+Mark and Gloria are active in the Special Olympics.
 Mark has been a follower of Jesus since he was a child.

 Pastor-Teacher: Steven J. Ellis (“Steve”)

 Steve is currently pursuing a doctoral degree (DEdMin) and language courses (Hebrew and Greek) at Dallas Theological Seminary.
 He “retired” a bit early from a professional career in 2019 in order to devote full-time energy toward the further development of the skills and toolset needed to teach and write in Christian ministry.